jcklasseter/CSCI4560/README.md

 **Video of execution**: https://www.cs.mtsu.edu/~c8070423/CSCI4560_P5.mp4

 **Setup instructions**:

 Executed in an Ubuntu 18.04 VM

-Developed with PyCharm, but it's not needed for execution
+Developed on OSX with PyCharm, but it's not needed for execution

 SQL: MySQL

 Python: 3.6, but 3+ should work

 MySQL admin obtained from: https://dev.mysql.com/downloads/mysql/